 In this post, the Military Health System reports on our transition from Army Medical Research and Materiel Command to Defense Health Agency (DHA).
 DCoE also posted a story on its transition to DHA.
-A news release about the DCoE move (PDF) is available.
+A PDF: news release about the DCoE move to DHA is available.

 The Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury and the Defense Health Agency joined forces Feb.
 7 as DCoE became the newest organization to join DHA.
 DCoE and DHA leaders marked the transition as a key milestone in the Defense Department’s efforts to understand and treat traumatic brain injuries.

 “DCoE is a logical addition to the DHA,” said Navy Capt.
 Mike Colston, director of DCoE.
 “As a medical center of excellence, we work with the military services to contribute enterprise solutions and knowledge products that improve care for our beneficiaries.”

 In addition to prevention and treatment of traumatic brain injury (TBI), primary areas of expertise within DCoE include psychological wellness issues and other mental health problems experienced by military personnel.
 DCoE focuses on education, research and clinical activities to develop tools, prevention techniques and outreach programs to support defense agencies in effectively treating mental health conditions and TBI.
 The organization develops resources that help improve the lives of those struggling with issues such as posttraumatic stress disorder, depression, substance abuse and other associated challenges.
 For those who are living with brain injury or trauma, such as concussions, DCoE offers state-of-the-art clinical support and education.